alangudi417/customer-dispute-results-automation/README.md

 The macro automatically opens the latest and previous UDM_Dispute workbooks, matches dispute records using the Dispute Number (Case ID), determines the current status of each dispute, and produces management-ready summaries showing open and closed disputes by customer region, monetary value, and aging.

 By automating this weekly comparison, the solution eliminates repetitive manual reconciliation while providing faster and more reliable dispute performance reporting.

-## 📂 Data Sources
-The automation processes two Excel workbooks (new and latest):

-    UDM_Dispute.xlsm

-    - This the primary dispute database containing customer and invoice information.

-## 📋 Business Problem
+## 💼 Business Problem
 The dispute management team receives a new UDM_Dispute report every week containing all active customer disputes.
 To understand weekly performance, analysts must compare the current report against the previous week's report to determine: